aternosorg/taskmaster/README.md

 A task can be written in a few lines of code and then executed in different environments, e.g. in a forked process, a new process, a thread or just synchronous in the same process without changing any code.

+Therefore, this library can run without any extensions that aren't part of the PHP core, but it's also possible to use the advantages of advanced extensions such as `pcntl` or `parallel` if they are available.

 It's even possible to proxy the creation of the environment through a proxy process that uses a different PHP binary/installation with different extensions.
 This allows using the advantages of the different strategies even in environments where this would not be possible otherwise, e.g. using forked processes